Pelagicore/software-factory-blueprint/docs/articles/sde/introduction_to_sde.rst

 Test framework
 ^^^^^^^^^^^^^^
-The test framework is used to ensure that no existing functionallity is broken while developing new features for the PELUX SDE.
+The test framework is used to ensure that no existing functionality is broken while developing new features for the PELUX SDE.
 All tests are located in the test directory and are run through pytest.